If deer are color blind why wear camo?

 The bottom line is that deer are not completely color blind but they are primarily green-red color blind.
-The two major takeaways from this article are 1) do not wear blue, and 2) watch out for UV brightened clothing.
+The two major takeaways from this article are:

 What is color blindness?

 Before jumping into the discussion on deer vision, it is important to understand what color blindness is and what causes it.

 Color blindness is when the eye is unable to distinguish different wavelengths (aka colors) of light.
 The eye senses light through two types of cells located in the rear of the eye in the retina.
 These two cell types are called cones and rods.
 Rods are for low light situations like night.
 Cones are for high light situations and for distinguishing different colors.